Reflective discussion with appraiser

 I have developed a template for myself to use when I write in support of a PIP application.
 I am aware that in the past I may have described what my patient can do in terms that are too vague to award points - I will be more effective on behalf of all my patients because of what I have learned from this case.

 Frustration is not always a negative emotion - I have recognised that I can use it to energise me.
 I really felt productive when I was writing my appeal response and very pleased with the result.

 I already had the habit of leaving things for 24 hours and re-reading them, especially when I felt strong emotion.
 I was delighted when I re-read this that I did not feel the need to tone it down (or up) or change any wording.

 Dr EE has a reflective discussion with the appraiser (Dr ER)

-The appraiser enters a note of the discussion in appraisal documentation
+The appraiser enters a summary note of the discussion in the appraisal documentation

 'Dr EE had chosen to reflect on a case where they developed a template to use when writing in support of a Personal Independence Payment (PIP) application, to help applications get through the assessment process.
 In discussion, it was clear that although frustration can be an uncomfortable emotion, it can also create energy and lead to positive action and change.
 Dr EE also reflected on the importance of allowing time before sending e-mails or letters in haste and so the discussion and learning went beyond the trigger incident.
 Sharing the learning points and future actions of the case with colleagues is an example of good practice.'